paytonrodman/paytonrodman.github.io/content/resource/grad-FAQ/the-application/sop.md

 ❌ Bad-talk another university, your professors, your family, etc
 ❌ Reference the wrong university!
 ❌ Be too wordy or use too much jargon

+### Got any examples?

+{{% alert warning %}} You can find examples online for any field, but be careful not to plagiarise.
+Even the simple act of reading someone else's statement can put ideas and sentences in your head that are not originally yours.
+Ideally, you should do a first draft *before* reading any examples. {{% /alert %}}

+You can find the statement I wrote for the University of Oxford [here](https://www.paytonelyce.com/files/Oxford_personal_statement.pdf).